Prakruthi-G-H/pizza-hut-clone/README.md

 4. Explore the Pizza Hut clone homepage 🍕
 5. No backend or server setup required

-## ✨ Future Enhancements
+## 🔮 Future Improvements

-- Add JavaScript interactivity (e.g., cart and order functionality)
+- Add JavaScript for interactive features
-- Implement backend (Java + MySQL) for storing orders and user data
+- Implement shopping cart functionality
+- Integrate a backend using Java, Spring Boot, and MySQL
+- Add user authentication
-- Add menu filtering and search based on pizza type or price
+- Implement menu search and filtering
-- Integrate Google Maps API to show nearby Pizza Hut outlets
+- Integrate Google Maps API for store locations
-- Include hover animations and transitions for smoother user experience
+- Add animations and smooth transitions
-- Add a feedback form with validation and database storage

 ## 👩‍💻 Developed By